 Google basically assigns each web session a score, with the top sessions made into Smart Goals.

 That begs the question, “what defines top sessions?”

 Google scans anonymous data (such as session duration, pages per session, location, device, and browser) to select the users that are “most engaged” in your online store.

-For example, let’s say Shawna the Shopify merchant.
-Shawna uses Google Analytics to track her product sales and other “big data” figures.
+For example, let’s say Shawna the Shopify merchant uses Google Analytics to track her product sales and other data.
 However, Shawna has never set up goals in GA.

 For someone like Shawna, Google would use engagement metrics in place of conversion metrics, since Shawna has no conversion tracking for her Shopify store.
-This is not necessarily problematic.
+This isn’t necessarily problematic.

 What is problematic is that other important metrics are left untracked.
-This includes metrics like:
+This includes: